phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       (create a PR for icebranch and wait for the Icepack PR to be done)

       cd cice.mybranch
-      git push origin mybranch                                 # push all changes to CICE repository mv icepack icepack.new                                   # put aside your working copy of icepack git clone https://github.com/cice-consortium/icepack icepack      # check out the consortium icepack master diff -r icepack icepack.new                              # just make sure it looks OK
+      mv icepack icepack.new                                   # put aside your working copy of icepack git clone https://github.com/cice-consortium/icepack icepack      # check out the consortium icepack master diff -r icepack icepack.new                              # just make sure it looks OK